Coverage & Pairing Plan

 Aggressive140140800

-These minima are derived from half‑width targets on paired Δlog‑loss (see Tier v1.0 Calibration).
-CI/Release profiles treat shortfalls as hard errors; dev flows surface warnings but still record coverage in the cert.
+These minima are derived from half‑width targets on paired Δlog‑loss (see Tier Policy v1 Calibration).
+CI/Release profiles treat shortfalls as hard errors; dev flows surface warnings but also record coverage in the generated report bundle.

 Runtime Contract (report)